thebetioplane/OsuReplayViewer/readme.md

 If you want the program to force an update, delete one of the dlls and it should go into a repair mode.

+If you want the program to not check for updates, put a file called "no-update" in the same place the .exe is.
+This however does not stop the repair mode that happens if one of the required dlls is missing.

+### Check if you have the latest version

+When you first launch the program it will say the build in the title bar.

+The current version is:

+2020-06-07 no. 2 (legacy)

-### What is the meaning of the different colors in when viewing "cursor data" and "press data"?
+### What is the meaning of the different colors when viewing "cursor data" and "press data"?

 In "cursor data" each cross / plus sign marker indicates a replay frame, both movement and mouse and keyboard presses.
 Cyan means Key1 is pressed